jacksonrwoodard/HouseHealthMonitoring/Reports/Experimentation/Experimentation.md

 -Interpretation: The voltage output of the UPS stays within the expected operating voltages of the sensor modules using 120 V wall power.

 #### Constraint 2 - Shall have a backup power system that will allow the system to function in case of primary power outage for up to two continuous weeks.
--Experimental Design: The experiment and results for Constraint 1 fulfill this constraint too.
+-Experimental Design: To test this constraint, the team ran the mold module reporting every two seconds and measured the voltage of the battery every ten minutes.

 -Results: The battery drew 0.0598 V of power over the 1 hour with the mold module's temperature and humidity sensors running every 2 seconds.
 | Time | Battery Voltage |